School of Engineering and Science(SEAS)

 • 3.
 Overview of nanoengineering: synthesis, classification, characterization, functionality, and applications

-Source Title: Nano-Engineering at Functional Interfaces for Multi-Disciplinary Applications Electrochemistry, Photoplasmonics, Antimicrobials, and Anticancer Applications, DOI Link, View abstract ⏷
+Book chapter, Nano-Engineering at Functional Interfaces for Multi-Disciplinary Applications Electrochemistry, Photoplasmonics, Antimicrobials, and Anticancer Applications, 2025, DOI Link, View abstract ⏷

 In the past decade nanoscience, nanotechnology, and associated applications have witnessed significant upgradation from the perspective of fundamental, applied, and translational research.
 The art of nanoengineering has opened up prevailing prospects for a variety of applications, where numerous innovations and discoveries have followed the scientific research in this domain.
 To present a broad understanding of the subject matter, in this chapter, we provide a comprehensive introduction to the book by elaborating on the synthesis, classification, characterization, functionality, and applications of nanoengineered materials.
 Efforts are made to present integrated scientific approaches that would benefit chemists, physicists, and biologists working with basic as well as advanced functional materials with unique optoelectronic assets and biophysicochemical interfaces.
 We believe that such an exhaustive capture of the fundamentals of nanoengineering would lay a strong foundation for students, researchers, academicians as well as industry-based scientists.